[ HOME ] [ TRAVEL ] [ CATS ] [ CRITTERS ] [ ART ] [ MASK, COSTUME ] [ GARDEN ] [ BOAT ]

 Everyone should try a SMALL sample of bird's mouth joinery.
 It is fabulously rewarding and fun.
 You can cut the v in the end of the board with a table saw or with a router.
 Because epoxy resin with filler is very forgiving slight imperfections dissappear.
 You can see one of the board's v is over cut.
 This is one of my set up board I just cut up.

 I used a thickness planer to get the boards to three quarter inch thickness because they were old and not uniform.
-This is a bit too thick as I found out with the boom.
+This is thicker than I need as I found out with the boom.
 The birds mouth method allows for a much thinner wall and still provides enough strength.
 I makes a very solid boom!
 If I get attacked by pirates I can use it to defend myself.

 (NOTE: Having an extra thick wall for the boom turned out to be good.
 The boom simply does not bend and the nice thick profile is easy to handle in case of a jibe.
 A mistakes that turns out to be good.)